MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 Typical uses for this architecture include workloads that:

-- Have different environments, such as development, testing, and production, that require shared services.
+- Have different environments, such as development, testing, and production environments, that require shared services.
 Shared services might include DNS IDs, Network Time Protocol (NTP), or Active Directory Domain Services (AD DS).
 Shared services are placed in the hub virtual network, while each environment deploys to a different spoke to maintain isolation.
 - Don't require connectivity to each other, but require access to shared services.
 - Require central control over security aspects, like a DMZ firewall in the hub with segregated workload management in each spoke.
 - Require central control over connectivity aspects, such as selective connectivity or isolation between spokes of certain environments or workloads.